What is Managed Print Services?

 This depends on how many printers will be added to the individual agency fleet, what the volume of printing the agency does on those individual printers, and if it’s still a supported device by HP’s standards.
 NDIT will help provide a cost per page breakdown on individual printers being included with the service.

 Large scale copier\scanners that are under a current maintenance contract can remain on that contract and re-upped when current lease expires.
 Networked HP printers that are under maintenance contract can remain on the contract until it expires, then should be moved under MPS.

 If you have a local printer that you’d like to be networked and included on the service, please submit a ticket to the EUCC team to assist with getting the printer online.
 Otherwise, non-networked printers can be added to managed print services as “toner only”.
 Meaning the only services HP can provide on those printers is toner only.
 The agency will receive a specialized price for that toner that is needed, but will need to be ordered manually from HP.
 Non-networked printers can also be serviced by HP, however, this would incur a separate charge.

-Once enrolled into MPS, agencies will work directly with HP and/or HP resellers (RTI, ABM, Marco etc) to purchase new printers that meet the MPS model requirements.
+Once enrolled into MPS, agencies will work directly with HP and/or HP resellers (RTI, ABM, Marco, and Fireside) to purchase new printers that meet the MPS model requirements.
 NDIT will need to be engaged to get that printer onto the network.

 Yes!
 Once an agency decides to onboard with the service, HP can help provide consolidation and recommendations based off existing and future printing needs.
 They even offer onsite consolidation helping map out where agencies are doing the most printing and recommend printer models based off that data.